maksymrzd/dockerImageHosting/README.md

 It simply copies all the files(html and css) to specific folder.<br>
 <br>
-After creating the Dockerfile, we have to build it and push it to Docker Hub:
+After creating the Dockerfile, I had to build it and push it to Docker Hub:

 ```tf
 docker build -t maksymrzd/mywebsite:v3 .